Frequently Asked Questions

 New subscriptions and content decisions are based on requests from the KU community.
 New requests for consideration can be made by completing our Purchase Request Form.
 New and updated content is announced on the libraries’ webpage.

-For more information or any questions please contact KU’s content development librarians directly at email@example.com.
+For more information or any questions please contact KU’s collections development librarians directly at email@example.com.